 The Commission, based upon a previously enacted resolution that gave the Commission the ability to finance the Connection Facilities Cost for potential subsequent customers, entered into the Intergovernmental Agreement Concerning Loan for Connection Facilities to Implement Water Service to the Village.
-The Connection Facilities loan amount will be capped at \$21,000,000.
-The Commission would draw money from this amount as needed to complete the construction of all charges related to the completion of the connection facilities needed to supply water to the Village.
+The Connection Facilities loan amount was capped at \$21,000,000.
+The Commission drew money from this amount as needed to complete the construction of all charges related to the completion of the connection facilities needed to supply water to the Village.

 The loan will be repaid over 240 monthly payments (20 years) at an interest rate of the lower of the highest monthly average yield to maturity interest rate earned by the Commission (total all funds) as reported monthly on the Commission's Schedule of Investments for the immediately preceding fiscal year (May 1 - April 30) as determined by the Commission plus one percent (1%) or four percent (4%) per annum.
-Interest will begin to be charged as withdrawals from the loan are needed.
-Interest will be capitalized on a monthly basis until the Village begins making payments on this loan.
-The Commission's highest monthly average yield in fiscal year 2017-2018 was 1.58% and in 2018-2019 was 2.17%.
+Interest began to be charged as withdrawals from the loan were needed.
+Interest was capitalized on a monthly basis until the Village began making payments on this loan.
+The Commission's highest monthly average yield in fiscal year 2018-2019 was 2.17% and in 2019-2020 was 2.18%.